Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 For the first time on an iPhone, Apple is kind of joining the megapixel wars with a rather ambitious 48MP main camera on the iPhone 14 Pro Max, a welcome change of pace after Apple's year-long love story with the 12MP sensor.

-The iPhone 14 Pro Max uses a 48MP high-res camera, which uses quad-pixel binning in order to still output 12MP images.
-Fortunately, quad-pixel binning greatly improves low-light image quality at the expense of spatial resolution, which basically means that you're sacrificing the full 48MP of resolution but get much better light sensitivity, which is crucial in less-than-ideal lighting conditions.
+The iPhone 14 Pro Max uses a 48MP high-res camera, which uses quad-pixel binning to still output 12MP images.
+Fortunately, quad-pixel binning greatly improves low-light image quality at the expense of spatial resolution, which means that you're sacrificing the full 48MP of resolution but get much better light sensitivity, which is crucial in less-than-ideal lighting conditions.

 However, when you desire the full output of the snazzy new 48MP camera sensor, you can resort to ProRAW and get much better detail in comparison with the regular 12MP mode.
 Have in mind that this mode does best in good lighting conditions.